JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 This type of library provides a common Kotlin API that has a different implementation for different platforms.

 There are already many libraries available that you can use to implement networking, logging, and analytics, as well as access device functionality and more.
-For more information, see [this curated list](https://github.com/terrakok/kmm-awesome).
+Browse libraries on [klibs.io](https://klibs.io), the Kotlin Multiplatform library search platform.

 ## Expected and actual functions and properties